We don’t support this browser anymore.

 Our view

-Recent trading has been a little soft.
-Tate’s continued to see reduced demand for some end products and persistent de-stocking by customers.
+A few more quarters of volume growth from here would be welcome after a period of demand weakness.
 We’re also monitoring the potential impact from new weight loss drugs, though we remain sceptical about whether these will move the dial.

-On a positive note, the Group's making good on its promise to streamline operations and focus on the most profitable parts of the business.
-The margin benefits are coming through, and an underlying cash profit (EBITDA) margin of 19.9% was a step up from last year.
+Tate’s making good on its promise to streamline operations and focus on the most profitable parts of the business.
+The margin benefits are coming through, and an underlying cash profit (EBITDA) margin of 24.9% was a step up from last year.

 The core business is in food & beverage solutions, with smaller units focusing on European sweeteners and the sugar alternative Sucralose.
 But it's the core business, specifically solution-based partnerships, that we see as a key growth driver.
 This is where it partners with customers to create bespoke solutions to their dietary and nutritional needs.
 Deeper relationships and closer ties add an element of stickiness to the business, and enable Tate & Lyle to leverage its technical expertise.

 The sale of Tate’s remaining stake in the Primient joint venture is important.
 It was the last remnant of the legacy business and an important hurdle to clear.
-From here acquisitions and expansions are a key part of the plan, and we've seen a ramp-up in internal and external investment to drive the next era of growth.
+From here, acquisitions like the £1.4bn CP Kelco deal, a leading provider of pectin, speciality gums and other nature-based ingredients, are a key part of the plan.

 Environmental, social and governance (ESG) risk